paulfitz/daff-doc/types/coopy/Mover.md

 ---
 layout: thing
 thing: class
-title: coopy.Mover
+title: daff.Mover
 ---
-# coopy.Mover
+# daff.Mover

   Choose the simplest order in which to move rows/columns.